-When other companies start to applies WFH, there are companies out there that can’t send their employees home, such as manufacturers, government officials, and retails that sell staple food.
+When other companies start to applies WFH, or working from home, there are companies out there that can’t send their employees home, such as manufacturers, government officials, and retails that sell staple food.

 If your company is among these, then you have to apply some new regulations to keep your employees safe.
 Here are some of them:

 1. Make sure the work environment always clean

 Coronavirus or COVID-19 spread via contact with an infected person when they sneeze or cough.
 It also spread when a person touches an object that has a virus on it, then he/she touches their eyes, nose, or mouth.